Baby’s Baptism / Christening in Romania: Traditions, What Gift to Bring & More

 Me and the godfather enjoying some Nirvana

-Plus, you can always have the controversial manele at most parties in Romania, including Baptism parties.
+Plus, you can always have the controversial manele at some parties in Romania, including Baptism parties.

 These are usually catchy and melodic – and it’s even better for foreigners who can’t understand the lyrics (which are, in most cases, moronic).